za101/Image-Masking-aadhar-card-/README.md

 # Image-Masking-aadhar-card
-Project to mask first 8 digits of aadhar card using openCV
+Project to mask the first 8 digits of the aadhar card using openCV